teawithsand/sdelka-engine/README.md

-> Note: right now app using this engine is NIY.
-For now this project is only piece of code handling domain logic of such app.

 # sdelka-engine

 Sdelka is [anki](https://github.com/ankitects/anki)-like [SRS](https://en.wikipedia.org/wiki/Spaced_repetition) engine, which implements another variation of SM2 algorithm.
 It's written entirely in typescript and is web-compatible with IDB-based implementation of storage.